- WHO CAN APPLY?

 - HOW DOES THE HOUSING WORK?

-Housing accommodations have been made in the Flora Rose House on Cornell’s West Campus.
+Housing accommodations will be made in Cornell University housing.
 You’ll be in a double room, rooming with another person in an REU program.
 Roommates will be assigned based on age and gender.

 - DO YOU PROVIDE MEALS?